 Discover a world of tribal colour and rustic cultural grandeur in Guda Bishnoi Village located at a distance of 25-kilometers from the main Jodhpur city.

 Picnic near the tiny manmade lake located in the Guda Bishnoi Village and see migratory birds stop here and drink water.
-Marvel at the floral variety that flourishes in this barren land
+Marvel at the floral variety that flourishes in this barren land.

 The temples here are among the earliest of all medieval temples of Rajasthan.
 Ruins of several temples dot the present day Ossian.
 The earlier temples are almost like miniature shrines, some only eight feet in height.
 Among these intricately carved red sandstone edifices, three are dedicated to Harihara- or the union of Vishnu and Shiva.
-Profusely carved from their raising plinths, pillars and right upto the very pinnacle of the spires, these temples are considered architectural masterpieces.
+Profusely carved from their raising plinths, pillars and right upon the very pinnacle of the spires, these temples are considered architectural masterpieces.

 Jodhpur, the second largest city in the state of Rajasthan, after Jaipur, lies on the brink of the Thar Desert.
-Its climate certainly follows the desert pattern of dry hot summers with soaring temperatures and extreme biting winter nights.
+Its climate certainly follows the desert pattern of dry hot summers with soaring temperatures and extremely biting winter nights.
 However, the evening temperatures in summer drop considerably and make nights much more pleasant and during the winters, the sun makes for crisp bright days.
 A fair amount of rainfall in the months of July and August ensure that the catchment areas in and around the city fills up and the city remains fairly green.